FABERGÉ JEWELLERY by VICTOR MAYER (1989 – 2009)

 Victor Mayer represents an important perpetuating link in the Fabergé chain that was broken in the Bolshevik Revolution of 1917.
 VICTOR MAYER kept the old craft traditions going and the techniques deployed by VICTOR MAYER are those applied by Carl Fabergé’s artist craftsmen in the closing years of the 19th century.
 Exceptional (and rare) experts such as enamellers and guilloché engravers made it possible to maintain the traditions of Fabergé while simultaneously guaranteeing the quality of the creations.

 Accordingly, during that period, only VICTOR MAYER was permitted to create pieces stamped with the FABERGÉ hallmark.
 In addition the jewels bear the letters “VM”, indicating the responsibility of VICTOR MAYER in following the Fabergé workmaster’s tradition of signing their creations.
 Finally each piece was engraved with a unique number and accompanied by a certificate of authenticity.

 A number of commissions and special editions were created by VICTOR MAYER.
-Examples include the “Brandenburg Gate Egg” object created with the German jeweller “Leicht”, and the “Royal Wedding Egg” produced together with the Royal Mint of England.
+Examples include the “Brandenburg Gate Egg” object commissioned by the German jeweller “Leicht”, and the “Royal Wedding Egg” produced together with the Royal Mint of England.

-All of the creations designed and manufactured by VICTOR MAYER are kept in the archives of the company.
-Today, private collectors, connoisseurs and museums worldwide preserve the legacy of two decades of workmanship by VICTOR MAYER as Fabergé workmaster during that period.
+All of the creations designed and manufactured by VICTOR MAYER are kept in the archives of VICTOR MAYER today.
+Private collectors, connoisseurs and museums worldwide preserve the legacy of two decades of workmanship by VICTOR MAYER as Fabergé workmaster during that period.
 Due to their rarity, exquisite craftsmanship and sophistication, their value lies not only in the exceptional materials deployed, but also in the fact that they belong to their own era in the distinguished history of Fabergé.